ajschmidt8/fluent-bit-repro/README.md

 docker-compose up
 ```

-Send an example trace to Fluent Bit:
+From your local system, send an example trace to the Fluent Bit container:

 ```sh
 protocurl \